faqGroupLookupString: 1. Vaccine Safety

 - Membership card such as union, YMCA, store club card, fitness center, etc.

-- Lease agreement, utility bill, or other document providing address and name of individual that live with and letter from that individual that they live with you
+- Lease agreement, utility bill, or other document providing address and name of individual that you live with and letter from that individual that they live with you

 - Work ID